Nonparametric predictive inference for discrete data via Metropolis-adjusted Dirichlet sequences: Acknowledgements

 \section{Acknowledgements}

 This research was partially supported by the National Institutes of Health (grant ID R01ES035625), by the European Research Council under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 856506), by the National Science Foundation (NSF IIS-2426762), and by the Office of Naval Research (N00014-21-1-2510).
-T.R. acknowledges support of MUR - Prin 2022 - Grant no. 2022CLTYP4, funded by the European Union - Next Generation EU.
+T.R. is supported by the European Union – Next Generation EU funds, component M4C2, investment 1.1., PRIN-PNRR 2022 (P2022H5WZ9).